Understanding your vacant residential land tax assessment

 How do I object to my assessment?

-We must also receive your objection within 60 days of the date you received your vacant residential land tax assessment.
+We must receive your objection within 60 days of the date you received your vacant residential land tax assessment.

 Even if you lodge an objection you must still pay your vacant residential land tax in full by the due date or you may be charged interest.
 If your objection is successful, any amount overpaid will be refunded with interest.